khxia/khxia.github.io/src/posts/ib/How-Hong-Kong-gamed-the-IB-Diploma.md

 date: "March 24th 2020"
 title: "How Hong Kong gamed the IB Diploma"
 topic: "Hong Kong, Education"
+sort_date: "20200324"
+description: "The issues behind the scenes as well as some tips and tricks to success in the IB diploma."
 ---

 The International Baccalaureate Diploma Program (IBDP) is a two-year educational programme that provides internationally accepted qualification